The Ultimate Guide to Roof Styles for Sheds

 • Minimal maintenance requirements

-Though pricier than asphalt per square foot, composite shingles offer superior performance and often come with longer warranties.
+Though pricier than traditional shingles per square foot, composite shingles offer superior performance and often come with longer warranties.
 These are becoming an increasingly popular suitable roofing material for homeowners looking for durability combined with environmental consciousness.

-Your local weather patterns should influence your choice of both roof style and roofing material.
+Your local weather patterns should influence your choice of both design and roofing material.

 For Snowy Regions

-Winter weather presents unique challenges that require specific roof designs:
+Winter weather presents unique challenges that require specific designs:

-• Steeper pitches like gambrel or gable roofs prevent snow buildup
+• Steeper pitches like gambrel or triangular roofs prevent snow buildup

 • Metal roofing allows snow to slide off easily